-In order to get the best from your smoke bomb effects, make sure you know how to use such prop creatively, yet safely.
+To get the best from your smoke bomb effects, make sure you know how to the prop creatively, yet safely.
 Take a look at these tips, and see if they can be applied to your photography style:

-The most basic rule when using this kind of prop in taking pictures is identifying the potential risks involving smoke bombs.
+The most basic rule when using this kind of prop in taking pictures is identifying the potential risks involved in using smoke bombs.
 For instance, the most dangerous type of smoke bomb is the one that needs to be lit on fire.
 If used nearby trees and dry grass, it can cause a fire.
-That is why you better use this kind in a paved place, and far from anything that could catch fire.
+This type is best used on a paved surface, and far from anything that could catch fire.

 In addition, you need to be aware of the irritation that the smoke may cause to the eyes or throat.
 People around need to be made aware of its possible effects before usage.

-Due to the risks involved, it is best to not use smoke bombs if you are photographing children or animals.
-It is also ideal to have some people to assist you to accomplish your smoke bomb photography smoothly as planned.
+Due to the risks involved, it is best not to use smoke bombs if you are photographing children or animals.
+It is also ideal to have people assist you with your smoke bomb photography.

-Planning your shots ahead of time is necessary since you have to work on them really quick.
-You cannot afford to be making many mistakes or you would be wasting money on your smoke bombs.
-The smoke would only last a bit, and you have to wait sometime again to be able to create enough dramatic smoky effect.
+Planning your shots ahead of time is necessary since you have a limited time to shoot while the smoke bomb is on.
+You will have to have to work quickly and cannot afford to make many mistakes; otherwise, you will be wasting money.
+The smoke only lasts for a limited time, and sometimes you have to wait for the smoke to accumulate to create a dramatic smoky effect.

-To avoid wasting time and money, see to it that you already have an end result in mind before the actual shooting.
-Plan out the process of each scene so it can be executed smoothly once you are in the production.
+To avoid wasting time and money, see to it that you already have a final result in mind before the actual shooting.
+Plan out the process of each scene so it can be executed smoothly once you are in the field.
 Moreover, it is best if you practice the shots first without smoke bombs, so they can be perfected the moment you add the smoke.

 It is best if you shoot on a day with good, calm weather.
-A gentle breeze is fine since it may help highlight the smoke by directing it in slow currents.
-However, the stronger wind will make it hard for you to control the smoke in the scene, and worse, it can blow your colorful smoke away.
+A gentle breeze is fine since it may help highlight the smoke with slow currents.
+However, stronger winds will make it hard for you to control the smoke in the scene, and worse, it can blow your colorful smoke away.

-Moreover, shooting in a bright, sunny day can help you achieve a well-lit scene, which can accentuate the color of your smoke.
-If the weather for the day is not ideal, it is okay to cancel and reschedule the shoot.
-Just explain to your client how the weather can affect the quality of their photos.
+Shooting on a bright sunny day can help you achieve a well-lit scene, which can accentuate the color of your smoke.
+If the weather is not ideal, it is okay to cancel and reschedule the shoot while explaining to your client how the weather can affect the quality of the photos.

 4. Create a minimalist effect by using a black background.